Le passé récent: the Recent Past in French

 What is the passé récent?

-We use le passé récent (the recent past) to talk about completed actions that happened shortly before the moment of speaking (have just done, have just finished …).
+We use the passé récent (the recent past) to talk about completed actions or an event that have just happened (have just done, have just finished…).

-The passé récent is formed with the conjugated form of the verb venir + de + infinitive of the main verb.
+The passé récent is formed with the conjugated form of the semi-auxiliary venir + de + infinitive of the main verb.
+It’s mainly used in spoken French.

-Learn everything you need to know about the recent past in French with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises.
+Learn everything you need to know about the recent past in French with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises below.

 Contents